OpenActTextDev/LDAShortCourseStrategy/README.md

 # Open Actuarial Textbooks Project Goal

 The goal is to have the actuarial community author our textbooks in a collaborative fashion.
 The text *Loss Data Analytics* represents our first book.

-## Life Contingencies: The Mathematics, Statistics, and Economics of Life Insurance

-This respository is focused on a new text, currently titled *Life Contingencies: The Mathematics, Statistics, and Economics of Life Insurance*.
-A summary of the book is available [online](https://openacttextdev.github.io/LifeCon/index.html), code for the book is available above.
-One way to get a working copy of the code is to hit the green "Code button" and then "Download ZIP".

-More to come later.
+## Loss Data Analytics Short Course

+This project is about creating a short course based on the *Loss Data Analytics* book - see below for a description of the book.
+[See the short course propoposal](file:///C:/Users/Jed/Dropbox/AstinAcademy/LDAShortCourse1/docs/index.html).

 ## Loss Data Analytics